A Biased Graph Neural Network Sampler with Near-Optimal Regret: Experiments

-Previously, we claim that BanditSampler will bias policy to the neighbors with large norm, potentially leading to severe deviation from $ \mubl_{v,t} $ as well as a drop of performance.
-In this section, we present the evidence on CoraFull \cite{bojchevski2017deep} with corrupted features and demonstrate that our algorithm does not suffer from this issue.
+Previously, we claim that BanditSampler will bias policy to the neighbors with large norm, potentially leading to severe deviation from $ \mub_{v,t} $ as well as a drop of performance.
+In this section, we present the evidence on CoraFull \cite{bojchevski2017deep} with corrupted features and demonstrate that our algorithm resolves this issue.
 For CoraFull, we randomly corrupt 800 (roughly 5\% of) training nodes by multiplying their features by 40.
-We run both samplers 300 epochs with the corrupted CoraFull and count the total number of times $ N $ these corrupted nodes were sampled within one epoch.
+We run both samplers 300 epochs with the corrupted CoraFull and count the total number of times that these corrupted nodes were sampled per epoch.
 We set $ \kk=3, \eta=1, \gamma = 0.2 $ and the other hyperparameters the same as Section~\ref{sec:benchmark_datasets}.
-We repeat 5 trials for each algorithm and report the average total number of times $ N $ over epochs and trials.
+We repeat 5 trials for each algorithm and report the average over epochs and trials.
 We also record the test accuracy with the best validation accuracy in each trial and report its mean across trials.
-From Table~\ref{tab:corupted_corafull}, we can tell BanditSampler biases to corrupted nodes, which degenerates its performance.
+From Fig.~\ref{fig:ave_times}, we can tell BanditSampler biases to corrupted nodes, degenerating its performance more as shown in Fig.~\ref{fig:corrupted_test_acc}.